freddycoder/AzureDevOpsTeamMembersVelocity/README.md

 # AzureDevOpsTeamMembersVelocity

-A app that fetch task history and tell informations about velocity of each member base on a sprint
+A app that fetch task history and tell informations about velocity of each member base on a sprint.

+To use the app, you'll need to create an access token inside your azure devops account.

+The app can list you each member and calculate the total of working hours, capacity estimated, real capacity, and history for each members of a sprint.

 ## Run the app